Joachim Trier

 The screenplay was written by Trier and longtime collaborator Eskil Vogt.
 The pair have worked together on all of Trier’s previous features: The Worst Person in the World (2021), Thelma (2017), Louder Than Bombs (2015), Oslo, August 31st (2011), and Reprise (2006). (*All co-produced with Film i Väst.)

 The film is produced by Maria Ekerhovd (Mer Film) and Andrea Berentsen Ottmar (Eye Eye Pictures), in co-production with Film i Väst, Zentropa (Sisse Graum Jørgensen), Zentropa Sweden (Lizette Jonjic), MK Productions (Nathanael Karmitz), Lumen Production (Juliette Schrameck), Komplizen Film (Janine Jackowski, Jonas Dornbach), with support from the Norwegian Film Institute, Oslo Film Fund, Storyline, the Swedish Film Institute, Danish Film Institute, Eurimages, Medienboard Berlin Brandenburg, FFA, BBC Film (Eva Yates), Arte Grand Accord, the Normandy Regional Fund, CNC (France), and the Nordic Film & TV Fund.
 International Sales: Mk2.
 US Distribution: Neon.
-Nordic Distribution: Nordisk Film.
+Nordic Distribution: TriArt Film.